Medicines

 Anti-Inflammatory Effects

-Some studies suggest that Ketamine may possess anti-inflammatory properties, as inflammation is associated with various mental health disorders.
-By modulating inflammatory processes, Ketamine may indirectly enhance mood and cognitive function.
+Some studies suggest that ketamine may possess anti-inflammatory properties, as inflammation is associated with various mental health disorders.
+By modulating inflammatory processes, ketamine may indirectly enhance mood, cognitive function and pain perception.

 Reduction Of Addictive Behaviors